2.1. By phone

 If you complete our online application form, the data you supply will be treated in the same way as set out above.

 You can choose to accept or decline cookies.
-Most web browsers automatically accept cookies, but you can usually modify your web browser setting to decline cookies if you prefer.
+Many web browsers automatically accept cookies, but you can usually modify your web browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

 2.4.4.
 Email Newsletter